 But, for some unknown reason, after the legalization of Rummy, the Central Government closed shop.
 They have failed to recognize or rule on the issue of Poker.
-Essentially, the lack of legislation regarding Poker makes it a kind of a grey area which does not distinctively fall under the legal category or the illegal category, as online poker is still accessible for Indians.
+Essentially, the lack of legislation regarding Poker makes it a kind of a grey area.
+It does not distinctively fall under the legal category or the illegal category.
+Online poker is still accessible for Indians.

 This is the same reason why betting on sports like Cricket remains illegal in India.
-The failure of the Government to consider the argument that it too requires skill and assessment and is not purely dependent on luck is costing it revenues and depriving players of safe betting platforms.
+The failure of the Government is that it does not count the arguments.
+It too requires skill and assessment and is not purely dependent on luck.
+This is costing revenues and depriving players of safe betting platforms.